ASTRO-IOM/Clustering_VAP/README.md

 # PhD
-My PhD project to classify relativistic particle distributions in the radiation belts.
+My PhD project is to classify relativistic particle distributions in the radiation belts.